pretix/pretix-docs/docs/guides/check-in/custom.md

 You can remove a simple condition by clicking the :btn-icon:fa3-trash:: delete button.
 You can duplicate it by clicking the :btn-icon:fa3-copy:: clone button.

+### Organizing conditions with AND- and OR-brackets

+The most important types of conditions are `All of the conditions below (AND)` and `At least one of the conditions below (OR)`.
+These conditions are special because they allow you to organize conditions into a complex logic for the check-in.
+Adding one of these two conditions creates an AND-bracket or an OR-bracket to which you can add more conditions.

+If you select `All of the conditions below (AND)` from the dropdown menu and add conditions to the resulting AND-bracket, then all of those conditions must be fulfilled for pretixSCAN to recognize the ticket recognized as valid.

+If you select `At least one of the conditions below (OR)` and add conditions to the resulting OR-bracket, then at least one of those conditions must be fulfilled for pretixSCAN to recognize the ticket as valid.
+If multiple or even all conditions within the OR-bracket are fulfilled, then the ticket will still be recognized as valid.

+This may be counter-intuitive.
+The condition `At least one of the conditions below (OR)` represents an [inclusive or](https://en.wikipedia.org/wiki/Logical_disjunction).
+This is distinct from an [exclusive or](https://en.wikipedia.org/wiki/Exclusive_or), also known as XOR ("either one or the other").
+The custom check-in rule feature does not offer an "exclusive or" condition because its use would be very limited.

+You can create an AND- or an OR-bracket around an existing condition by clicking :btn:OR: or :btn:AND: next to the condition.
+When hovering the mouse over several nested brackets, AND-brackets will be highlighted in red, OR-brackets in green, and other conditions in purple.

+You can remove an AND- or OR-bracket **without** removing its contents by clicking the :btn-icon:fa3-cut:: cut button next to it.
+You can remove it **along with all rules nested within it** by clicking the :btn-icon:fa3-trash:: delete button.
+You can duplicate it along with all rules nested within it by clicking the :btn-icon:fa3-copy:: clone button.

 ### Allowing multiple entries